Approaching the History of Information and Media from Many Different Viewpoints

 "History (from Greek ἱστορία - historia, meaning 'inquiry, knowledge acquired by investigation') is the study of the human past."-- Wikipedia, accessed 12-2010.

 As the quotation from Denis Diderot suggests, the information overload that we associate with the Internet is not new.
-While the Internet is undoubtedly compounding an old problem, its instant searchability offers new means of exploring the rapidly expanding universe of information.
+While the explosion of information resulting from the Internet is undoubtedly compounding an old problem, the Internet has also brought us new tools to explore both the rapidly expanding universe of information and the history of information, as we never could before.
 From Cave Paintings to the Internet cannot save you from information overload and offers no panacea for information insufficiency.
 Using Internet technology, it is designed to help you follow the development of information and media, and attitudes about them, from the beginning of records to the present.
-Containing annotated references to discoveries, developments of a social, scientific, theoretical or technological nature, as well as references to physical books, documents, artifacts, art works, and to websites and other digital media, it arranges, both chronologically and thematically, selected historical examples and recent developments of the methods used to record, distribute, exchange, organize, store, and search information.
-The database is designed to allow you to approach the topics in a wide variety of ways.
+Containing annotated references to discoveries, developments of a social, scientific, theoretical or technological nature, as well as references to physical books, documents, artifacts, art works, and to websites and other digital media, it arranges, both chronologically and thematically, selected historical examples and selected recent developments of the methods used to record, distribute, exchange, organize, store, and search information.
+The database allows you to approach the topics in a wide variety of ways.

-After publishing a relatively brief static timeline in my 2002 printed book Origins of Cyberspace, and a somewhat expanded version in my 2005 printed book, From Gutenberg to the Internet, I continued expanding the timeline on historyofscience.com.
+For many years I have been accustomed to organizing information chronologically and thematically.
+In 1991 I issued the fifth edition of Morton's Medical Bibliography, a collection of annotated chronological lists of the primary and secondary historical literature of medicine and biology.
+This work, which continues to be widely used, contains 8927 entries.
+The roots of the present project are in a relatively brief static timeline on the history of computing, networking and telecommunications that I published in my 2002 printed book Origins of Cyberspace.
+In my 2005 printed book, From Gutenberg to the Internet, I expanded the 2002 timeline somewhat.
+Dissatisfied with that effort, and searching for a way to put rapidly evolving modern developments in perspective, I continued expanding the timeline on my website, historyofscience.com.
 Like the printed versions, the first web version was a relatively simple chronological listing on a series of pages with different date ranges.
 It grew to about a thousand entries, mostly with very brief notes.
 In September 2008, after Jessica Gore provided an "administration program," I began building what you see now, which is a work in progress.
 Once the scope of the database had reached as far back as prehistory, and, with its numerous themes and searchability, had reached a level of interactivity well beyond a timeline, I renamed it From Cave Paintings to the Internet, and called it an interactive database.
 Along with the database I continued to draft introductory material from which these remarks evolved.
 The Outline View was installed in January 2010.
 In June 2012 it became the main index page of the database, and the more detailed view was named the Expanded View.
 By opening different outline views in separate windows you can compare eras and themes.

 In August 2012 the first database mapping program was installed under the Map View tab, enabling the data to be approached from a geographic perspective.
 You may map a theme by era and region.
 After you create a map, if you hold your mouse over an orange pointer you will display the headline of the database entry correlated to that location.
 Clicking on the pointer will take you to the database entry.
 In December 2012 maps were added to Expanded Views of individual database entries for which coordinates were recorded.
 Using the tools provided by Google maps you can reduce or expand the scale of the maps, and also move to different areas on the maps.
 Maps of different eras and themes can be compared by opening different maps in separate windows.